Complete Guide To The Polish Chicken Breed

 For both female and male Buff Polish chickens, their plumage should be golden buff with creamy white lacing.
 Their beaks, shanks, and toes should be slate blue in color.

-This variety is recognized by the American and British Poultry Associations for both bearded and non-bearded Polish.
+This variety is recognized by APA and British Poultry Association for both bearded and non-bearded Polish.
 The British, however, refer to this Polish chicken recognized variety bearded Buff Laced as Chamois instead.

 No worries, there are other varieties that are still lined up to be recognized – such as the Black-Tailed Red, White Laced Red, and Splash.
 Or take a look at the British varieties that aren’t recognized in the U.S., such as the Self Black, Self Blue, and White Crested Cuckoo.

-Definitely.
-Polish chickens are not able to see as well as other breeds due to their wacky crests.
+Yes, Polish chickens are more vulnerable to predators.
+Their head-turner head feathers block their vision.
 Therefore, it is always better to keep them well-protected in a suitable coop and run, and to supervise their outings when allowing them to free-range.

 Learn what predators to look out for in our article, Chicken Predators and Pests – How to Protect Your Flock!